oapi-codegen/oapi-codegen/README.md

 - `client`: generate the client boilerplate.
 It, too, requires the types to be present in its package.
 - `spec`: embed the OpenAPI spec into the generated code as a gzipped blob.
-This is useful for creating runtime validators.
+This
+- `skip-fmt`: skip running `go fmt` on the generated code.
+This is useful for debugging the generated file in case the spec contains weird strings.

 So, for example, if you would like to produce only the server code, you could run `oapi-generate --generate types,server`.
 You could generate `types` and `server` into separate files, but both are required for the server code.